alice17/wohnung-notifier-bot/README.md

 ## ⚖️ Disclaimer

 -   **Polling Frequency:** Be respectful.
 Do not set the `poll_interval_seconds` too low.
 A 120-300 second (2-5 minute) interval is effective and won't spam the websites' servers.
 -   **Website Changes:** This script relies on the websites' HTML structure.
-If `inberlinwohnen.de` or `immowelt.de` changes its layout, the corresponding scraper may break and will need to be updated.
+If any of the supported websites changes its layout, the corresponding scraper may break and will need to be updated.

 -----